Hypergeometric Functions over Finite Fields: Finite Field Analogues

 While they are equivalent, the second expression is more symmetric when the finite field analogue of binomial coefficients defined in \eqref{eq:FFbim} is used.
-We give a general formula for the $_{n+1}\mathbb{P}_n$ period function as follows:
+A general formula for the $_{n+1}\mathbb{P}_n$ period function highlighting this symmetry is:

 This is similar to Greene's definition \cite[Def.
 3.10]{Greene}, though we note that our binomial coefficient differs from Greene's by a factor of $-q,$ and we define the value at $\l=0$ differently.
-Our version gives a natural reference point for the later normalization, like in the classical case.
+Our version gives a natural reference point for the normalization to come later, as it does in the classical case.